Frequently asked questions

 Related to the soil:

-- For a given climatic year, how do differences in the soil induce differences in a stands water stress levels?
+- For a given climatic year, how do differences in the soil properties induce differences in a stand’s water stress levels?

-- What are the periods in the year when differences in the soil water reserve are the most significant to stand productivity?
+- What are the periods in the year when differences in the soil water reserve have the most impact on tree growth?